Simon Robertsson

-Simon Robertsson (born February 5, 2003) is a Swedish professional ice hockey winger for Skellefteå AIK of the Swedish Hockey League (SHL).
-Robertsson was drafted by the St. Louis Blues in the third round of the 2021 NHL Entry Draft with the 71st overall pick, after the Blues traded up to select him.
+Bert Erik Simon Robertsson (born 5 February 2003) is a Swedish professional ice hockey left winger for the Springfield Thunderbirds of the American Hockey League (AHL) while under contract to the St. Louis Blues of the National Hockey League (NHL).
+Robertsson was drafted by the Blues in the third round of the 2021 NHL entry draft with the 71st overall pick, after the Blues traded up to select him.

+Playing career

+In the 2023–24 season, his fifth in the Swedish Hockey League (SHL), Robertsson contributed to Skellefteå AIK claiming the Swedish Championship, helping the team to their first title since 2014.
+On 1 May 2024, Robertsson was signed by draft club, the St. Louis Blues, to a three-year, entry-level contract.